VihangaMunasinghe/React-Project-CodeX/README.md

 This challenge is designed to test your React skills, your debugging abilities, and your attention to detail.

-## Your Task

-- Explore the codebase and identify the bugs.
-- Refer to the `issues` folder for a list of issues to address.
-Solve each issue by fixing the provided components, contexts, or logic.
-- Run the provided tests to verify your fixes.
-- Push your working code once you have passed all tests.

 ## Getting Started

 1. Clone the repository.